When waiting is writhing and silence groans

 So I spoke to the people in the morning, and my wife died in the evening.
 In the morning I acted just as I was commanded.
 (Ezek.
 24:15-17, 18 NET)

-Rather, when God counsels us to “groan in silence,” he urges us to choose how, where, when and to whom we express all that.
+Yet he who is love may call us into the silence that groans.
+In so doing, he encourages us to feel what we’re feeling.
+At the same time, he urges us to choose how, where, when and to whom we cry out.
 He knows when venting in front of everyone is not wise or safe or good.

 Notice the timeline Ezekiel gave when he wrote about his wife’s death: “My wife died in the evening.
 In the morning I acted just as I was commanded.”

-When morning came, and brought other mourners and comforters, Ezekiel did not wail or otherwise demonstrate his grief in front of them.
+When daylight came, and brought other mourners and comforters, Ezekiel did not wail or otherwise demonstrate his grief in front of them.

-But his wife died in the evening.
+But his wife died just after sunset.
 So what did he do all night?
 I believe he spent that night (and many others afterward) grieving openly, in private with his God.
-And as Ezekiel groaned where no one else could hear, God showed him the purpose for this particular act of damam.2
+And as Ezekiel groaned where no one else could hear, God showed him the purpose for this particular act of damam.3

 David sang of a pain no less wrenching when he said:

 “Do not fret” may seem to advise: “Don’t sweat the small stuff.”
 But the Hebrew verb charah doesn’t mean “to chafe.”
-It means, “to be kindled with anger, to burn with anger.”
+It means, “to be kindled with anger, to burn with anger, to be incensed.”
 In this case, anger mounts as callous people cause great harm and get away with it.
 Anger burns wherever evil seems invincible and justice, impossible.

 Verse 8 may appear to advise: “Refuse to feel anger ever.”
 Indeed, the NIV begins, “Refrain from anger,” but that’s an unfortunate translation of yet another Hebrew verb.
 Here’s a better rendering: “Let go of anger and leave rage behind” (GW).